Sharp heat kernel estimates for relativistic stable processes in open sets: Introduction

-Although two-sided estimates on transition densities of jump processes in $\bR^d$ have been studied by several authors in the last several years, (see \cite{C, CKK, CK, CK2} and the references therein), due to the complication near the boundary, sharp two-sided estimates on transition densities of jump processes in open sets have only been studied very recently in \cite{CKS, CKS1} by the authors and in \cite{CT} by Chen and Tokle for symmetric stable processes and censored stable processes.
-See \cite{BGR} for some recent development of heat kernel estimates for symmetric stable processes in general open sets.
+Though the heat kernel estimates for symmetric diffusions (such as Aronson's estimates) have a long history, the study of sharp two-sided estimates on the transition densities of jump processes in $\bR^d$ started quite recently.
+See~\cite{C,CKK,CK,CK2} and the references therein.
+Due to the complication near the boundary, the investigation of sharp two-sided estimates on the transition densities of jump processes in open sets is even more recent.
+In \cite{CKS}, we obtained sharp two-sided estimates for the transition density of the symmetric $\alpha$-stable process killed upon exiting any $C^{1, 1}$ open set $D\subset\bR^d$.
+That was the first time sharp two-sided estimates were established for Dirichlet heat kernels of nonlocal operators.
+Subsequently, we obtained in \cite{CKS1} sharp two-sided heat kernel estimates for censored stable processes in $C^{1,1}$ open sets.
+Chen and Tokle~\cite{CT} derived two-sided global heat kernel estimates for symmetric stable processes in two classes of unbounded $C^{1,1}$ open sets.
+See \cite{BGR} for Varopoulos-type two-sided heat kernel estimates for symmetric stable processes in a general class of domains including Lipschitz domains expressed in terms of the surviving probability function $\P_x(\tau_D>t)$.